cristianglezm/EvoGarden/Planning.md

     -   **`insectBehavior`**: Governs insect AI and its interaction with flowers.
         -   **Lifecycle**: Insects have a limited `lifespan`.
 Each tick, it decrements.
 If it reaches zero, the insect dies and is replaced by a nutrient, completing the cycle.
         -   **AI**: Uses the `flowerQtree` to find the nearest flower within its vision range and moves towards it.
+To prevent unnatural swarming behavior (or "zerging"), a degree of randomness is introduced.
+Even when a target is identified, there is a chance the insect will make a random move instead.
 If no flower is found, it wanders randomly.
         -   **Interaction**: When it lands on a flower's cell, it inflicts a small amount of damage and picks up the flower's pollen (genome).
         -   **Pollination**: If it is carrying pollen and lands on a *different*, mature flower, it triggers a sexual reproduction event by calling `createNewFlower`.

     -   **`birdBehavior`**: Governs predator AI and connects the food chain.
         -   **AI**: Uses the main `qtree` to find prey.
 It has a target priority: it will always prefer to hunt unprotected insects, but if none are available, it will target stationary eggs.
+When not actively hunting, it implements a **patrolling AI**, selecting a random flower as a temporary destination to search for prey near food sources.
+Its vision check remains active during patrols, allowing it to divert and hunt if a target of opportunity appears.
         -   **Hunting**: Moves directly towards its target.
 Upon reaching the target, it "eats" it (removes the insect/egg from the simulation).
         -   **Nutrient Cycle**: After preying on an insect, it creates a nutrient-rich dropping (`💩`) on that cell.
 Eating an egg does not produce a nutrient.

     -   **`eggBehavior` & `nutrientBehavior`**: Simple state-machine behaviors.
         -   `eggBehavior`: Decrements a `hatchTimer`.
-When the timer reaches zero, it is removed and a new insect is spawned in its place.
+When the timer reaches zero, it is removed.
+A new insect is spawned in its place, unless a predator (like a bird) is occupying the same cell, in which case the egg is considered "eaten" and no insect spawns.
         -   `nutrientBehavior`: Decrements a `lifespan` timer.
 It is removed when the timer expires.
 Its healing effect is handled globally by the `SimulationEngine` before its own tick is processed.

 ### 5.3.
 Performance Optimization with Quadtrees (`lib/Quadtree.ts`)